aeronau/introduction-to-rockets/ode45/README.md

 # Matlab's `ode45` solver

-Example of use of Matlab's `ode45` solver
+Example of usage of Matlab's `ode45` solver